dal3006/Machine-Learning-Fault-Analysis/README.md

 # Machine-Learning-Fault-Analysis

-This repo contains research code related to my master's thesis "An improved transfer learning approach for Intelligent Fault Diagnosis with application to ball bearings".
+This project contains research code related to my master's thesis "An improved transfer learning approach for Intelligent Fault Diagnosis with application to ball bearings".

-This project contains the PyTorch code for the proposed FRAN-X model.
+This repo contains the PyTorch code for the proposed FRAN-X model.
 The model can perform fault detection/isolation of ball bearings faults using vibrations collected from industrial machinery.

-This project aims at performing fault detection on unlabeled datasets never seen by the model.
+The proposed model can perform fault isolation of unlabeled datasets.
 This is achieved using state-of-the-art transfer learning techniques and semi-supervised training.

 # Usage